Photo: Velib bike hire in Paris

 buildings, but also have campuses, teaching-blocks, libraries and

 research facilities throughout Paris and the inner suburbs.
-See higher education in
+See full

 Anti-racist youth organisation set up in 1984 in response to the rise